 5. Make a plan.
 Track the plan.

 Which day are you going to do weights, which days will you work out your legs, back and arms?
 What day is for cardio and for how long?
-Which exercises exactly will you practise?
+Which exercises exactly will you practice?

 You must make a plan or you by default have a plan: to fail.
 Then track on your calendar what you actually did.
 List each exercise, how much you lifted, how far you ran or walked, and add a tiny bit more weight or reps after you get stronger.